miloszm/bingdiyi/README.md

 All utilities support mainnet and testnet, online commands require --t=false for mainnet and --t=true for testnet, which is the default.

-UI desktop wallet that uses this library can be seen in the demo film at: https://www.youtube.com/watch?v=eBqC2IIbnQA
+UI desktop wallet that uses this library can be seen in the demo at: https://www.youtube.com/watch?v=eBqC2IIbnQA

 ## servers